qLSLab/ExTaxsI/README.md

 **3- CUSTOMIZE YOUR SETTINGS:**

-Before starting to use ExTaxI, the settings.ini file should be customized:
+Before starting to use ExTaxsI, the settings.ini file should be customized:
 * entrez_email: insert your email;
 * api_key: insert your api_key created from NCBI;

 In order to not overload servers, by entering your APY key in the setting file, NCBI admits maximum 10 requests/second for all activity from that key;

-How to run extaxi
+How to run extaxsi
 ------------------
-Open terminal to the ExTaxI folder directory by running the entire path:
+Open terminal to the ExTaxsI folder directory by running the entire path:

 linux:

-* cd /path/to/ ExTaxI folder
+* cd /path/to/ ExTaxsI folder

 windows:

-* cd /d D: \ ExTaxI folder
+* cd /d D: \ ExTaxsI folder

 mac:

-* cd ~/path/to/ ExTaxI folder
+* cd ~/path/to/ ExTaxsI folder

 Now that you are in the right directory, run the following command to start:

-* python ExTaxI.py
+* python ExTaxsI.py

 Operating instructions
 ----------------------

-The first time that you run ExTaxI, the program will take time to download the local database which you can update as needed on startup.
+The first time that you run ExTaxsI, the program will take time to download the local database which you can update as needed on startup.

 **Which module do you want to use?**